VidarDarri/kest2.10/README.md

 Click on the "Library Tools" tab and then "Manage library."
 Select the library you want to modify.
 Click "Remove" next to Folder1's path.

+# 11.2.1.5 Lab - Explore Control Panel Categories

+What are the viewing options?

+Category
+Large icons
+Small icons

+Name a few of the Control Panel categories.

+System and Security
+Network and Internet
+Hardware and Sound
+Programs
+User Accounts
+Appearance and Personalization
+Clock and Region
+Ease of Access

+Which subcategory would help you troubleshoot common problems?

+Security and Maintenance

+Which subcategory allows a program through Windows Firewall?

+Windows Defender Firewall

+Which subcategory allows you to view the basic network information and set up connections?

+Network and Sharing Center

+Which subcategory allows you to choose what happens when you insert a media or device?

+AutoPlay

+Which subcategory allows you to add a printer?

+Devices and Printers

+Which subcategory would you use to have a specific file type always open in a specified program?

+Default Programs

+Which subcategory would you use to uninstall a program?

+Programs and Features

+Which subcategory would you use to install the Windows Telnet client?

+Turn Windows features on or off

+Which subcategory would you use to change the account type from administrator to standard?

+User Accounts → Change Account Type

+Which subcategory would you use to view, edit, or remove the web and Windows credentials?

+Credential Manager

+Which subcategory would you use to customize the Taskbar?

+Taskbar and Navigation

+Which subcategory would you use to show hidden files and folders?

+File Explorer Options → View

+Which subcategory would you use to show extensions for known file types?

+File Explorer Options → View → Uncheck "Hide extensions for known file types"

+Which subcategory would you use to change the time zone?

+Date and Time

+Which subcategory would you use to change date format?

+Region → Change date, time, or number formats

+Which subcategory would you use to synchronize the time on a computer with a specific web server on the Internet?

+Date and Time → Internet Time

+Which subcategory would you use to configure the computer to read aloud any text on the screen?

+Narrator

+Which subcategory would you use to improve the computer’s ability to understand your voice and improve dictation accuracy?

+Speech Recognition